2005 Nias–Simeulue earthquake: Earthquake

+Despite the epicenter's proximity to that of the 2004 Indian Ocean earthquake, it ruptured a separate segment of the Sunda megathrust and was most likely triggered by stress changes associated with that earlier event.

+On Nias, the Modified Mercalli intensity was IX–X (Violent-Extreme) along the island's western coastline, VIII (Severe) in Gunungsitoli and VII (Very Strong) in Teluk Dalam.
+The USGS reported a maximum Modified Mercalli intensity (MMI) of IX (Violent) in Simeulue, the Banyak Islands and the town of Sibolga in North Sumatra.
+MMI VI (Strong) shaking was recorded in Banda Aceh, while Medan, Padang and Palembang recorded an intensity of MMI V (Moderate).
+MMI IV (Light) shaking was felt in Bangkok, Thailand and the west coast of Malaysia, while in Singapore and the Maldives, the MMI was III (Weak).
+Tremors were also felt in Sri Lanka and the Andaman and Nicobar Islands, India.

 Tsunami

-The earthquake caused great concern around the Indian Ocean that it might trigger a tsunami similar to the massive one generated three months earlier by the 2004 Indian Ocean earthquake on 26 December.
+Due to the earthquake's similar size to the 2004 Indian Ocean earthquake, many people feared a destructive ocean-wide tsunami similar to that of an event.
 Evacuations were carried out in coastal regions of Thailand, Malaysia, and Sri Lanka.
-This earthquake, however, produced a relatively small tsunami.
-A 3 m tsunami caused moderate damage to the port and airport facilities on Simeulue, and a 2 m tsunami was recorded on the west coast of Nias.
-Much smaller waves, most detectable only in tide gauge recording systems, were recorded across the Indian Ocean; for example, a 0.21m wave was recorded at Colombo, Sri Lanka.
+The 2005 earthquake, however, produced a relatively small tsunami.
+A 3 m tsunami caused moderate damage to the port and airport facilities on Simeulue, with a maximum runup of 4.2 m at the village of Busung, and a 4 m high tsunami was recorded at Nias and a 3.5 m surge struck the Banyak Islands.
+Run-ups of 4 m were also reported in coastal areas of northwestern Sumatra, with 2.3 m high waves striking Singkil and a 1 m wave observed at Meulaboh.
+Much smaller waves, most detectable only in tide gauge recording systems, were recorded across the Indian Ocean; for example, a 25 cm wave was recorded at Colombo, Sri Lanka, while a 40 cm high surge struck the island of Hanimaadhoo in the Maldives.
+Seiches were also observed on ponds in West Bengal, India.

 Tsunami warnings were issued by the Pacific Tsunami Warning Center, operated by the US National Oceanic and Atmospheric Administration (NOAA), and by the government of Thailand.
 There were initial concerns that a major tsunami could be generated, particularly travelling south from the event's hypocenter.

 Portions of Thailand's southern coast were evacuated as a precaution, and NOAA advised an evacuation of 965 km of coastline in Sumatra.
-Evacuations occurred in the northern Malaysian states of Penang and Kedah, as well as the eastern coast of Sri Lanka, where ten people were killed in the confusion of the evacuation.
-Many of the southern states of India were put on high alert; all of these areas had seen significant damage from December's tsunami.
-After the detection of a minor tsunami south of the epicenter, the Indian Ocean island states of Mauritius, Madagascar, and the Seychelles issued warnings to their populations.
-Although tsunami warning systems for the region had been actively discussed before the December 2004 earthquake, none had yet been implemented in the Indian Ocean.
+Evacuations occurred in the northern Malaysian states of Penang and Kedah, as well as the eastern coast of Sri Lanka, where ten people died while evacuating.
+Six people were also killed in traffic accidents associated with tsunami evacuations in Toamasina, Madagascar.